Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Proof of Theorem (Spectral Initializations with Generative Priors)

 \section{Proof of Theorem~\ref{thm:main_init_gen} (Spectral Initializations with Generative Priors)}

-Before proving Theorem \ref{thm:main_init_gen}, we provide some intuition and some useful auxiliary results.
-Recall also that throughout the analysis, $c$ and $c'$ represent small constants whose values may differ from line to line.
+Before proving Theorem \ref{thm:main_init_gen}, we provide a simplified outline and some useful auxiliary results.
+In this appendix, it is particularly important to remember that $c$ and $c'$ represent small constants whose values may differ from line to line.